EvandroLG/pageAccelerator/README.md

 For links that you don't want to be followed, you need simply add `data-pageAccelerator="false"`.

 ## Team
-pageAccelerator was made with love by these people and a bunch of [awesome contributors](https://github.com/EasyFood/pageAccelerator/graphs/contributors).
+pageAccelerator was made with love by a bunch of [awesome contributors](https://github.com/EasyFood/pageAccelerator/graphs/contributors).

 | Author
 |:-:|:-:|